-Hawk Ventures owner Seth Collings Hawkins is a Yale University-trained anthropologist.
+Hawk Ventures owner Seth Collings Hawkins is a Yale University-trained anthropologist, and is currently Affiliate Faculty in the Department of Anthropology at Wake Forest University.
 He is a professional member of the American Anthropological Association and a Fellow of the Society for Applied Anthropology.
 In 2018 he became the first physician ever designated a Master Fellow by the international Adventurers and Explorers Guild.
 His general area of specialization is medical and cultural anthropology, with particular research interests in the anthropology of pain, medical humanities, Middle Eastern cultures, and expeditionary anthropology.
 He also has an avocational interest in Archaeology.

 The Anthropology of Pain